binarydev/dreamcatcher/README.md

 - **waitForIdle:** BOOLEAN (Default: `false`) - Whether to consider navigation successful only once all network connections have been closed for at least 500 ms, rather than once the browser's `load` event has been fired.
 Useful for capturing single-page applications where the load event may not be a reliable indicator of page readiness.
 - **imageType:** STRING (Default: `png`; Image only) - The type of image you would like to export.
 Available options are `jpeg` and `png`.
 - **imageQuality:** INTEGER (Default: `100`; Image with type of `jpeg` only) - Available range is 0-100.
 Only applies when requesting a `jpeg` image.
+- **scaleFactor:** INTEGER (Default: `2`) - the device scaling factor for images.
+By default Dreamcatcher generates images with scale factor 2, suitable for retina / high DPI displays.
 - **clipArea:** OBJECT (Default: `{}`; Image only) - Capture a cropped region of the page:
   - **x:** INTEGER
   - **y:** INTEGER